At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KTVZ

 In 2019, three people were trampled and hospitalized as thousands rushed to get into the festival.

+CNN asked Peña whether that instance led to special precautions at this year’s event.
+“It’s obvious that if they did, they weren’t enough,” Peña responded.

 The event, now in its third year, is organized by Scott, a Houston native.
-It was scheduled to run from Friday through Saturday, according to the event’s website.
+It had been scheduled to run from Friday through Saturday, according to the event’s website.

 The-CNN-Wire